TimFenwick15/Pi0-Media-Controller/README.md

 static routers=[IP of your router]
 ```

-Reboot: `$ sudo reboot now`
+Reboot: `sudo reboot now`

 You should now have SSH access.
 You might catch the Pi IP in the boot text in your serial console.
-Otherwise, login again and run: `$ ifconfig`.
+Otherwise, login again and run: `ifconfig`.
 The IP address should be visible under the wlan0 heading.

 ### Setup Pi
-Run `$ sudo apt-get update && sudo apt-get upgrade`
+Run `sudo apt-get update && sudo apt-get upgrade`

 Then follow the instructions in setup.py.
-It's intended to be copied to the Pi and run, but there's a line that needs adding (the comment about adding a line above exit 0)
+It's intended to be copied to the Pi and run, but there are two lines that need adding to rc.local manually.

-## Making the Pi 0 a USB HID consumer device
-HID (human interface device) is a standard for USB devices such as keyboards, defining the codes that translate to keypresses.

-Any media keys on a keyboard are sent as a 'consumer' device, not as keyboard keys.

-We want to make a Raspberry Pi 0 act as a media controller so we can connect buttons and a rotary encoder to control music/video etc.

-This is described in the links below.
+`isticktoit_usb` is a shell script, and `media_keys` is a binary of the latest source, built on a Raspberry Pi 0 on Raspberry Pi OS Buster.

-### media.c
+### Install GPIO library
-media.c is currently sending the media key bites.
-The report_desc defines each key we want to use.
-Then each media key becomes a bit in `report`, in the order they were defined.
-Eg, the first key defined is NEXT_TRACK.
-So sending bit 1 skips to the next track.
-The second key is PREV_TRACK, sent as the next bit: 2, or 0b00000010.
+This repends on bcm2835.
+This will need to built and installed before running.

 To install GPIO library:
 - `wget http://www.airspayce.com/mikem/bcm2835/bcm2835-1.68.tar.gz`